neharika8/sanctum-sanctorum/NOTES.md

 - Understand what the assignment documentation was asking for
 - Identify what was missing or broken across the service files
-- Write implementations for the stubbed functions (loans, orders, member stats, reports)
+- Write implementations for the stubbed functions (books, schemas, members, orders, loans, reports)
 - Walk through deployment (Render web service + Postgres)
 - Resolve Windows/PowerShell/Git setup issues